re:Building with Nuxt Content v2

 ],

-I write (or plan to write) a lot of code blocks, so having them color-coded is a must for me.
-Previously, I used PrismJS to achieve this.
-With the current version of Content, though, this can be configured to use Shiki as the highlighter.
-To enable this, I added the following to my nuxt.config.ts file:
+I write (or plan to write) a lot of code blocks, so syntax highlighting is a must.
+Previously I used PrismJS for this.
+With the current version of Content, you can configure Shiki as the highlighter instead.
+To enable it, add the following to nuxt.config.ts:

 export default defineNuxtConfig({